wdv4758h/pypy-extradoc/blog/draft/numpy_roadmap.rst

 | PyPy numpy-exp @ 3a9d77b789e1  | 0.120s (2.2x) | 0.087 (48x) |
 +--------------------------------+---------------+-------------+

-The ``add`` benchmark spends most of the time inside the ``+`` operator between one array five times, which in CPython is implemented in C.
+The ``add`` benchmark spends most of the time inside the ``+`` operator on arrays (doing ``a + a + a + a + a``), , which in CPython is implemented in C.
 As you can see from the table above, the PyPy version is already ~2 times faster.
 (Although numexpr_ is still faster than PyPy, but we're working on it).

-The exact way how array addition is implemented is worth another blog post, but in short it lazily evaluates the expression forcing it at the end and avoiding intermediate results.
-This way scales much better than numexpr and can lead to speeding up all the operations that you can perform on matrices.
+The exact way array addition is implemented is worth another blog post, but in short it lazily evaluates the expression and computes it at the end, avoiding intermediate results.
+This way scales much better than numexpr (XXX numpy?) and can lead to speeding up all the operations that you can perform on matrices.

 The next obvious step to get even more speedups would be to extend the JIT to use SSE operations on x86 CPUs, which should speed it up by about additional 2x, as well as using multiple threads to do operations.

 ``iterate`` is also interesting, but for entirely different reasons.
-On CPython it spends most of the time inside a Python loop: the PyPy version is ~48 times faster, because the JIT can optimize across the python/numpy boundary, showing the potential of this approach, users are not grossly penalized for writing their loops in Python.
+On CPython it spends most of the time inside a Python loop; the PyPy version is ~48 times faster, because the JIT can optimize across the python/numpy boundary, showing the potential of this approach, users are not grossly penalized for writing their loops in Python.

 The drawback of this approach is that we need to reimplement numpy in RPython, which takes time.
 A very rough estimate is that it would be possible to